 - Amma (Sudhamani) begins giving Devi Bhava Darshan too in addition to Krishna Bhava Darshan.
 She hugs each and everyone who comes to her for darshan, hears their woes and offers solace.

 - Amma starts facing lots of opposition from and harassment from The Rationalists Movement (‘Committee to remove blind beliefs’) who consider her bhava darshans as fake with an intent to fool people and make money.

-- Prabhakara Siddha Yogi, a famous avadhuta with extremely weird behaviour, who was believed to be living across a couple of centuries, comes and visits Amma.
+- Prabhakara Siddha Yogi, a famous avadhuta with extremely weird behavior, who was believed to be living across a couple of centuries, comes and visits Amma.
 He recognizes her as Kali Mata.

 1976 (Age 23)

-- Harassment, public ridicule, attempts of physical attack and attempt of murder happens to Amma from locals and members of Rationalist movement.
+- Harassment, public ridicule, attempts of physical attack and attempts of murder happens to Amma from locals and members of the Rationalist movement.
 Amma’s family members feel highly disturbed about such happenings.
-Amma faces such oppositions for the next couple of years with evenness of mind.
+Amma faces such opposition for the next couple of years with evenness of mind.